Austin Gunn: The Gunns (2022–present)

 On the February 5, 2025 episode of Dynamite, The Gunns returned after a brief hiatus and challenged The Hurt Syndicate (Bobby Lashley and Shelton Benjamin) to a match for the AEW World Tag Championships, which they accepted.
 On the February 12 episode of Dynamite, The Gunns were defeated by The Hurt Syndicate.
 Due to an injury to Colten, Gunn began teaming with Juice Robisnon as the duo entered tournaments for an AEW World Tag Team Championship match, but were quickly eliminated.
 On the September 27 episode of Collision, Gunn and Robinson added Ace Austin to the Bang Bang Gang due to injures to Colten and Jay White.
+At Worlds End on December 27, Austin and Robinson unsuccessfully challenged FTR for the AEW World Tag Team Championships in a Chicago Street Fight.

+On the May 2, 2026 episode of Collision, The Gunns reunited and assisted their stablemates Juice Robinson and Ace Austin against the Death Riders.

 Other media

 On December 6, 2021, it was announced that Gunn would appear on the E! reality television series Relatively Famous: Ranch Rules, which aired in early 2022.